Washington Football Team vs. Seattle Seahawks NFL Week 12 Odds, Plays and Insights for November 29, 2021

 Washington stats and trends

-- The Football Team have been favored by 1 point or more three times this season and covered the spread in one of them.

-- Washington's games this year have gone over the total in five out of 10 opportunities (50%).

-- The Football Team rack up 21.2 points per game, comparable to the 20.9 per outing the Seahawks allow.
+- The Football Team rack up 21.2 points per game, comparable to the 20.9 per matchup the Seahawks surrender.

-- When Washington records more than 20.9 points, it is 3-3 against the spread and 4-2 overall.
+- Washington is 3-3 against the spread and 4-2 overall in games when it records more than 20.9 points.

-- When Washington amasses more than 401.8 yards, the team is 1-2 against the spread and 2-1 overall.
+- In games that Washington totals over 401.8 yards, the team is 1-2 against the spread and 2-1 overall.

-- The Football Team have turned the ball over six more times (15 total) than the Seahawks have forced a turnover (9) this season.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Washington's matchup with the Seahawks.